Analog-Digital Quantum Computing with Quantum Annealing Processors

-The protocol starts with all qubits at $s^\alpha(0) = 0$, such that they are effectively decoupled from each other (since $B(0) \approx 0$) and in their ground state (since $A(0)\gg k_BT$).
+The protocol, illustrated in Fig.\ref{fig:1}d, starts with all qubits at $s^\alpha(0) = 0$, such that they are effectively decoupled from each other (since $B(0) \approx 0$) and in their ground state (since $A(0)\gg k_BT$).
 The initialization is then realized by preparing the source qubits in a known state by forward annealing to $s^\text{source}=1$ in the presence of a polarizing bias, which is removed after the anneal completes.
 Each target qubit that needs an initial gate operation is strongly coupled to a unique source qubit.
 We then forward anneal the target qubits to $s^\text{target} = s^*$, which is fixed for the rest of the operation.
 Finally, we rapidly quench the source qubits back to $s^\text{source}=0$, which effectively turns off the source-target interaction.
-This process evolves the target qubits to their desired initial states, which are separable within the weak coupling assumption.
+This process evolves the target qubits to their desired initial states, which are separable under the weak coupling assumption.
 After this transient time, the target qubits start evolving according to their own static Hamiltonian.